 That’s where Crafty Crew Bern comes in.

-Crafty Crew is a playful art workshop for toddlers and their grown-ups.
-We focus on process-based art: exploring materials, movement, and ideas without pressure to “make something” or get a specific result.
-Here, creativity unfolds naturally — messy, curious, joyful, and entirely child-led.
+Crafty Crew Open Studio is a shared creative time for toddlers and their grown-ups.
+We focus on process-based art, exploring materials, movement, and ideas without pressure to “make something” or reach a specific result.
+Here, creativity unfolds naturally: curious, joyful, sometimes messy, and always child-led.

-There is no “right way,” no pressure to finish, and no expectation that all children do the same thing.
+There is no “right way,” no pressure to finish, and no expectation that everyone does the same thing.
+Instead, we create a calm, supportive environment where children can experiment, follow their ideas, and simply enjoy the process of making.

 Schedule: